AWNystrom/DiskDict/README.md

 DiskDict is a hashtable on your hard drive.
 It allows you to store KAZILLIONS (!) of key/value pairs and interact with them as you would a Python dictionary, all the while never storing more than two key/value pairs in memory simultaneously.
 The key/value pairs can be anything that's serializable (you specify the serializer and deserializer, with repr and eval as the default).
 Since we're operating on the disk, big O of all operations are dependent on the host operating system's file access complexities.

 ##How does it work?
 DiskDict works the same way a separate chaining hashtable does, only it's on disk.
 In this case, a bucket is a file and key/value pairs are stored in the file the key gets hashed to.
 Keys and values are serialized, so you can store any object as either the key or value that's serializable, not just immutable objects as in a Python dictionary.
-DiskDict uses the xxhash 64 bit hash function, which is incredibly fast: https://github.com/Cyan4973/xxHash
+DiskDict uses the xxhash 64 bit hash function, which is incredibly fast: https://github.com/Cyan4973/xxHash You can also specify the serializer and deserializer to use, so you can use ujson, cPiclle, repr/eval, or anything else that serializes and deserializes correctly according to your task.

 ##Example Usage
 ```python